syncfusion-content/blazor-docs/blazor/rich-text-editor/paste-cleanup.md

 ## Paste as plain text

-When [`PlainText`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorPasteCleanupSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorPasteCleanupSettings_PlainText) is set to true, the copied content will be converted as plain text by removing all the HTML tags and styles applied to it and only the plain text is pasted in the editor.
+When [PlainText](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorPasteCleanupSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorPasteCleanupSettings_PlainText) is set to true, the copied content will be converted as plain text by removing all the HTML tags and styles applied to it and only the plain text is pasted in the editor.

-> When [`PlainText`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorPasteCleanupSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorPasteCleanupSettings_PlainText) value is set true, the API property [Prompt](#prompt-dialog) should be set to false, and [KeepFormat](#keep-format) will not be considered for processing when pasting the content.
+> Note: When [PlainText](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorPasteCleanupSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorPasteCleanupSettings_PlainText) value is set true, the API property [Prompt](#prompt-dialog) should be set to false, and [KeepFormat](#keep-format) will not be considered for processing when pasting the content.

 {% tabs %}
 {% highlight razor tabtitle="~/plain-text-paste-cleanup.razor" %}